evilsocket/opensnitch/wiki/FAQs.md

 https://github.com/evilsocket/opensnitch/wiki/Rules#best-practices

 Anyway, nothing is unbreakable.
 If you know a way to bypass application rules, we'd love to see a detailed example!
 That'll help us to improve the application.

-#### Appimages confuse the firewall

-Appimages create a random directory under `/tmp/` from where they're executed, so if you allow or deny an appimage by path or command line when the pop-up appears, the next time the app is executed, the path to the binary will be different and OpenSnitch will prompt you again to deny or allow it.

-You need to use regular expressions to match the directory by editing the rule:

-[x] From this executable: ^(/tmp/\.mount_Archiv[0-9A-Za-z]+/.*)$

-See this issue for context and more information: [#408](https://github.com/evilsocket/opensnitch/issues/408)

 Other
 ---